2010 Brazilian general election: Education

-Serra has pledged to invest in the infrastructure of primary public schools, while Rousseff said that eradicating illiteracy is her top priority.
-She has also proposed the creation of a National Articulated System of Education to redesign the mechanisms employed in managing the sector.
-Silva said her focus is to invest intensively in all levels of formal education.
-She has also advocated the expansion of technologies access and the adoption of central lines to be addressed by educators.
+Serra pledged to invest in the infrastructure of primary public schools, while Rousseff said that eradicating illiteracy was her top priority.
+She also proposed the creation of a National Articulated System of Education to redesign the mechanisms employed in managing the sector.
+Silva said her focus was to invest intensively in all levels of formal education.
+She advocated the expansion of technologies access and the adoption of central lines to be addressed by educators.

 Welfare

-Serra has compromised to retain Bolsa Família, claiming it will be expanded through aids to young people that take vocational education courses.
-Dilma also said that she will expand the program, defending the "institutional strengthening" of the Ministry of Social Development and Action Against Hunger, which means that the ministry will be responsible for integrating all social policies of the government.
-Silva defends a "third generation of social welfare", which would be achieved through partnerships with the private sector and the structuring of more educational projects.
+Serra compromised to retain Bolsa Família, claiming it would be expanded through aids to young people that take vocational education courses.
+Dilma said that she would expand the program, defending the "institutional strengthening" of the Ministry of Social Development and Action Against Hunger, which meant that the ministry would be responsible for integrating all social policies of the government.
+Silva defended a "third generation of social welfare", which would be achieved through partnerships with the private sector and the structuring of more educational projects.

 Employment

-Serra has committed to expand technical schools in order to create more jobs.
-He has also said that improving the infrastructure of public services will be a tool for creating new jobs.
-Rousseff has defended the maintenance of the economic policies of the Lula government, but has also promised to hold a tax reform in order to alleviate the expenses of workers.
-Silva has proposed the creation of green jobs through tax incentives for environmentally friendly businesses, in order to reduce the emission and consumption of carbon dioxide.
+Serra committed to expand technical schools in order to create more jobs.
+He said that improving the infrastructure of public services would be a tool for creating new jobs.
+Rousseff defended the maintenance of the economic policies of the Lula government, but also promised to hold a tax reform in order to alleviate the expenses of workers.
+Silva proposed the creation of green jobs through tax incentives for environmentally friendly businesses, in order to reduce the emission and consumption of carbon dioxide.

 Public safety

-Although it was not included on his government plan, Serra's main proposal for public safety is the creation of a Ministry of Public Safety.
-On the other hand, Rousseff has promised to expand the current National Public Security and Citizenship Program to the whole country.
-She has also proposed the creation of a Constitutional Fund for Public Security, which would give aids in the wages of police officers nationwide.
+Although it was not included on his government plan, Serra's main proposal for public safety was the creation of a Ministry of Public Safety.
+On the other hand, Rousseff promised to expand the current National Public Security and Citizenship Program to the whole country.
+She also proposed the creation of a Constitutional Fund for Public Security, which would give aids in the wages of police officers nationwide.
 Silva defended the creation of a "new institutional structure for public safety", which would combine the police work with investments in preventive policies.

 Debates

-For the 2010 presidential election, the Superior Electoral Court has approved three televised debates, in addition to an unprecedented internet debate, which will be held by UOL and Folha de S.Paulo on August 18.
+For the 2010 presidential election, the Superior Electoral Court approved three televised debates, in addition to an unprecedented internet debate, which would be held by UOL and Folha de S.Paulo on August 18.

-According to the Superior Electoral Court's guidelines, the candidates whose parties are not represented in the lower chamber of the National Congress are not able to participate in televised debates.
-Such candidates are challenging this decision in order to be able to participate on the debates.
+According to the Superior Electoral Court's guidelines, the candidates whose parties are not represented in the lower chamber of the National Congress were not able to participate in televised debates.
+Such candidates challenged this decision in order to be able to participate on the debates.

 The first presidential debate took place on August 5, held by Rede Bandeirantes.
 The second debate was held on August 18, 2010 by internet portal UOL and newspaper Folha de S.Paulo.
-It was the first presidential debate broadcast exclusively through internet in the history of the country.
+It was the first presidential debate broadcast exclusively through the internet in the history of the country.